 Don’t Forget Remote Team Members

-While working from home has several perks, feeling left out from office camaraderie is certainly one of the major downsides.
+While working from home has several perks, feeling left out of office camaraderie is certainly one of the major downsides.
 Remember them when you plan your party budget—send a small, personalized gift or a gift card for a nice dinner.

 Are you looking for an office space in Arizona that’s perfect for hosting your next holiday celebration?
 Take a look at some of our available properties to find the right spot for your business.